top of page

 Below, lights huddle in the dark, small comfort in each

-to emerge: a ham sandwich from a passing samaritan,
+a ham sandwich from a passing samaritan, a chunk of bone

-a chunk of antler found by the trail, and something for me,
+found by the trail, and something for me, two oranges

-I fill his dish with water and marvel yet again at his manners,
+I fill his dish and marvel yet again at his manners, a prince

 Pangs of hunger I ignore; the danger is not in wanting